Selection process of a candidate into a program

 Advanced aspects will be in the scope of fellowship training, including decision making on controversial or evidence-insufficient topics- these subjects will not constitute part of the exam.
 There will be no intended ambiguity or duality in the answers, which will embody the application of standard practice guidelines obtained from high-quality evidence and standard textbooks.
 A suggested bibliography will be available on the FHNO institutional fellowship website.

-Following the written exam, all candidates with complete applications who also answered at least 50 theory questions will be interviewed by a panel, in order of merit based on marks scored in written exam.
+They will be interviewed by a panel, in order of merit based on marks scored in written exam.

 The interview process will include general assessment, appraisal of short-term and long-term goals and a review of application materials including resume, training background, past experience, letters of reference and personal statement.